charmplusplus/charm/doc/libraries/manual.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-For sending to a chare array, the entry method should be marked [aggregate], which can take attribute parameters to :
+For sending to a chare array, the entry method should be marked [aggregate], which can take attribute parameters:

 .. code-block:: c++

    array [1D] test {
      entry [aggregate(numDimensions: 2, bufferSize: 2048, thresholdFractionNumer : 1,
      thresholdFractionDenom : 2, cutoffFractionNumer : 1,